zaina826/zaina826/README.md

 ## 🔍 What You'll Find in My Repositories

 - **PyTorch and TensorFlow Projects**: Including computer vision applications using Python and NumPy.
-- **Machine Learning Projects**: Covering natural language processing, data analysis, and reporting.
+- **Machine Learning Projects**: Covering various techniques and algorithms:
+  - **Natural Language Processing (NLP)**: Projects focusing on text classification and sentiment analysis.
+  - **K-Nearest Neighbors (KNN)**: Implementations for classification and regression tasks.
+  - **Convolutional Neural Networks (CNN)**: Image classification and recognition projects.
+  - **Regression Models**: Linear regression, logistic regression, and other statistical methods.
+  - **Clustering**: K-means, hierarchical clustering, and other clustering techniques.
+- **Data Exploration**:
+  - **SQL**: Projects using SQL for data manipulation and querying.
+  - **Visualizations**: Data visualizations using libraries like Matplotlib, Seaborn, and Plotly.
+  - **Python Libraries**: Utilizing libraries such as Pandas, NumPy, and SciPy for data analysis and processing.
-- **Data Exploration**: Exploring various datasets, including using the Gene Ontology framework to discover relationships between GO terms, proteins, and annotations.
+  - Exploring various datasets, including using the Gene Ontology framework to discover relationships between GO terms, proteins, and annotations.
 - **Front-End Projects**: My journey began with front-end development using JavaScript, React, and React Native.
 - **University and EPFL Projects**: Algorithms and data structures classes, covering topics like dynamic programming, clustering, and regression models.
 ## 🌐 Connect with Me

 - **Email**: zainaschaban@gmail.com